-Other disclosures may be made to your personal representatives, spouses and other family members with written authorization.
+Other disclosures may be made to your personal representatives, spouses and other family members and with written authorization.
+DEI's HIPAA Forms may be located at http://personnel.ky.gov/dei/hipaa.htm.

 Participant Rights

 A participant has the following rights with respect to their PHI: 1) right to inspect and copy; 2) right to amend; 3) right to an accounting of disclosures; 4) right to request restrictions; 5) right to request confidential communications; and 6) right to a paper copy of this Notice.